NCBI-Hackathons/PSST/README.md

 Step 5:

-Perform alignment with magicblast using SRA accessions associated with disease phenotype.
+Performs alignment with magicblast using SRA accessions associated with disease phenotype.